Lumi-supercomputer/lumi-userguide/docs/storage/index.md

     Each user has a home directory (`$HOME`) that can contain up to 20 GB of data.
 It is intended to store user configuration files and personal data.
-The user home directory is purged once the user account expire.
+The user home directory is purged once the user account expires.

 === "Project persistent storage"